Users, Groups, Roles and Privileges

 6. drop rls policy

-These privileges are held by one of the five built in roles, sys:secadmin.
-The docs incorrectly describe this role thus;
+These privileges are held by one of the five built-in, pre-existing, roles, sys:secadmin.
+The docs describe this role thus;

 This role has the permissions to create users, alter users, drop users, create roles, drop roles, and grant roles.
 This role can have access to user tables only when the permission is explicitly granted to the role.

-In fact this role is the only way to obtain these particular Redshift privileges.
+In fact this role is the only way to obtain these particular Redshift privileges, and this critical fact is not mentioned.

 The next observation I would say is that there are a lot of privileges.